describo/describo-web-component-test/README.md

     expected form to my component: ie convert the string to an object then pass that object to Shell.component.vue.
 That way we keep the relevant bits nice and separate from each other.
 I've also renamed it to `wc` from `ce` just to keep the naming consistent.
--   I couldn't see anything in the config anywhere that required the files to be renamed as `ce`.
-It doesn't seem necessary to me either.
+-   I note the docs talk about naming files with `ce` in order to get styles injected into the shadow root.
+I admit I don't really understand what they are talking about but I don't feel like this is necessary.
 Provided you have an entry point to the webcomponent (index.wc.js) then it shouldn't matter what gets pulled in from there as it will all be rewritten when it's bundled anyway (npm run build).
+But, if it is an issue, you can tell vite to treat all files as custom elements.
+Edit `vite.wc.config.js` and comment out line 18; uncomment line 19.

 ### Cleanups